EmanuelePasqui/emanuelepasqui.github.io/content/_index.md

         - June 10-14, 2024.
 4th Italian Meeting on Probability and Mathematical Statistics, Sapienza University of Rome, Italy.
     design:
       columns: '1'

+  - block: markdown
+    id: travels
+    content:
+      title: '🧳 Upcoming travels (as of May 2025)'
+      subtitle: ''
+      text: |-
+       _I sill feel deep down within me that I want to do something impossible, that I want to do something difficult, that I want to do something hard.
+And that is my soul speaking to me, that is my growth challenging me, that is my potential screaming at me that it is not being utilised.
+I want to dig deep inside of me and I want to go and I want to be great, I want to utilise that potential, I want to go and reach those goals of mine, because I don't think I'm going to feel like myself unless I do, because I'm very growth oriented, I'm very motivated.
+I'm like a slingshot that's getting pulled back, and I'm getting stretched, and I'm getting stretched, and I'm getting stretched.
+And I'm ready to fire that bitch.
+Because there's an intensity inside of me that I have no outlet to pour into.
+And I want to start pouring: I want to start pouring into my running, I want to start pouring into my writing, I want to start pouring into my speaking.
+I want to be a writer, a motivational speaker and a runner, but I don't want to just be that: I want to be great at that._
+    #design:
+    #  columns: '1'

 #  - block: collection
 #    id: papers
 #    content: